Ministry of Finance (India): Department of Revenue

-Tarun Bajaj is the current secretary of this department, His predecessor was Ajay Bhushan Pandey.
+Arvind Shrivastava is the current secretary of this department.

 Department of Financial Services

-The Department of Financial Services covers Banks, Insurance, and Financial Services provided by various government agencies and private corporations.
-It also covers pension reforms and Industrial Finance and Micro, Small and Medium Enterprise.
+The Department of Financial Services covers banking, insurance, and financial Services provided by various government agencies and private corporations.
+It also covers pension reforms and industrial finance and micro, small and medium enterprises.
 It started the Pradhan Mantri Jan Dhan Yojana.

-Sanjay Malhotra is the current secretary of this department.
+Nagaraju Maddirala is the current secretary of this department.

 This department has ownership over the following central government establishments.